-Arkansas’ Laws for Careless, Negligent and Reckless Boat Operation
+Arkansas’ Laws for Reckless, Careless, and Negligent Boat Operation

-It is illegal in the state of Arkansas to operate any boat or manipulate any waterskis, aquaplane or similar device in a careless, reckless or negligent manner so as to endanger the life, limb or property of any person.
+Reckless boat operation is not permitted in the state of Arkansas.
+Careless, reckless or negligent boat operation is defined in the state as operating any boat or manipulating any waterskis, aquaplane or similar device in a careless, reckless or negligent manner so as to endanger the life, limb or property of any person.

 - Operating in a designated swimming area.